Particular/docs.particular.net/servicepulse/redirect.md

 When a failed message needs to be retried, but the destination endpoint no longer exists, and the message needs to be routed to a different endpoint than what is specified in the failed message headers, ServicePulse offers a redirect feature.
 This feature is available in ServicePulse version 1.6.6 and above.

+> [!WARNING]
-WARNING: Message redirects are a feature of ServicePulse/ServiceControl only; they do not alter the routing for NServiceBus endpoints.
+> Message redirects are a feature of ServicePulse/ServiceControl only; they do not alter the routing for NServiceBus endpoints.

 Redirects can be managed from the Configuration page by selecting the `Retry Redirects` tab.